Module Catalogue 2026/27

 By the end of this module, you will have developed the following skills:

-1. Ability to critique theoretical perspectives and methodological approaches to studying how children apply learning strategies to acquire their native language
+1. Ability to critique theoretical perspectives and methodological approaches to studying how children apply learning strategies to acquire their native language and the mechanisms of processing said language

-2. Ability to report on and synthesize research articles and identify research gaps in the field of child language acquisition
+2. Ability to report on and synthesize research articles and identify research gaps in the field of child language acquisition and adult language processing

-3. Ability to apply the Scientific Method to formulate research questions, consider the hypotheses and predictions and design appropriate child language experiments for a given research question
+3. Ability to apply the Scientific Method to formulate research questions, consider the hypotheses and predictions and design appropriate language experiments for a given research question

 Teaching Methods